Find some more great snow pictures here.

 You can use these pictures to form your favorite snow wallpaper or whichever nature pictures you prefer.
 I use picmonkey.com to edit, crop, brighten and alter images to suit my needs.
 It’s easy and it’s free.

 Why do we like snow?
 Here are some good reasons if you need…It’s beautiful.
-Both urban and rural setting look awesome blanketed in fresh snow, any time of day.
+Both urban and rural settings look awesome blanketed in fresh snow, any time of day.

 Favourite activities include skiing, snowboarding, snowshoeing, snowmobiling, catching flakes on your tongue, having a snowball fight, building an igloo, sleigh riding (both downhill and the horse-drawn type) and snowman building.
-Winter Olympics.
+And, oh yeah, Winter Olympics.

 Snow pictures like these serve to show how enjoyable winter pictures and scenery can be, especially when used in the appropriate context.
 An example of this would be Christmas outdoor shots and, maybe, inspirational posters.